ferreiraguidev/ferreiraguidev/README.md

 _______________________________________________________________________________________________

 #### Now, seriously speaking I'm very passionate about how technology can transform peoples life.
-I really do appreciate that kind of sotware that makes you save several extra worked hours in a month, reducing your payroll by half.  :unlock:
+I really do appreciate that kind of software that makes you save several extra worked hours in a month, reducing your payroll by half.  :unlock:

 # Welcome